 Use packing tape around any crevices to ensure there’s no way for moths to get in.

 The heat from an iron will also kill moth eggs.
-If you suspect that moths have already gotten to your favourite coat, try ironing it.
+So if you suspect that moths have already gotten to your favourite coat, try ironing it.

 Be careful.
 Follow the manufacturer’s directions.
 If unsure about whether the fabric can be ironed, opt for dry cleaning instead.